In the guide

 The food business under whose name the food is marketed is the business that is ultimately responsible for the food.

 The name must be that of the appropriate legal entity (sole trader, limited company, etc) and the address must be a postal address in the UK that is sufficiently detailed for legal documents to reach the business.

 Depending on the size of the business or location (on an industrial estate, for example) it may be sufficient to have just a postcode; alternatively a full address may be required.

 You may provide a supplementary email address / web address / telephone number, but these must be in addition to a postal address.

-If you are a small trader manufacturing from home and do not wish to use your home address you may alternatively use:
+If you do not wish to use your trading / home address you may alternatively use:

 - a post office box (PO box)